 We’re also seeing a trend where the Wednesday and Friday have become part of this time off in recent years (let’s consider it “work creep” since not a whole lot is going on during this week).

-Where those businesses are taking their lovely time off – you could be leading the charge.
+Where businesses are taking their lovely time off – you could be leading the charge.

 What does this all mean?

-This post will devise several ideas to make the most from the Thanksgiving holiday.
+This post will devise several ideas to make the most of the Thanksgiving holiday.